stcox/gke-wordpress/README.md

 # WordPress - Nginx - CloudSQL Kubernetes Helm Charts
 Host multiple WordPress sites while sharing the same external Google CloudSQL database server.
-Each site has its own Kubernetes Namespace with:
-One or more Pods containing:
+Each site has its own Kubernetes Namespace with one or more Pods containing:
 - a WordPress/PHP-FPM container with Redis extensions
 - an Nginx container with FastCGI Caching, [Pagespeed](https://www.modpagespeed.com/) extensions and [NAXSI firewall](https://github.com/nbs-system/naxsi)
 - a Google CloudSQL proxy container to a private, separate database on a shared CloudSQL database server